MaxHalford/maxhalford.github.io/content/blog/fuzzy-regex-matching-for-humans.md

 96.2962962962963
 ```

 These libraries are often used to determine string similarity.
-This can be very useful for higher level tasks, such as record linkage, which I wrote about in [a previous post](/blog/transitive-duplicates/) For instance, fuzzy string matching is the cornerstone of the [Splink](https://github.com/moj-analytical-services/splink) project from the British Ministry of Justice.
+This can be very useful for higher level tasks, such as record linkage, which I wrote about in [a previous post](/blog/transitive-duplicates/).
+For instance, fuzzy string matching is the cornerstone of the [Splink](https://github.com/moj-analytical-services/splink) project from the British Ministry of Justice.
 Also, I fondly remember doing fuzzy string matching at HelloFresh to find duplicate accounts by comparing postal addresses, names, email addresses, etc.

-But fuzzy string matching isn't supposed to be just about measuring similarities between strings.
-It also allows searching for a pattern in a blob of noisy text.
+But fuzzy string matching isn't just about measuring similarities between strings.
+It also allows locating a pattern in a blob of noisy text.
 Sadly, popular fuzzy matching libraries don't seem to focus on this aspect.
 They only allow to measure string similarities.

 I've [been doing](/blog/ocr-spelling-correction-is-hard/) a bunch of OCR postprocessing in the past year.
 For this task, it's very useful to be able to do fuzzy string matching.
 Indeed, I have this idea of a supervised system for extracting entities -- such as dates and currency amounts -- from noisy OCR outputs.
-But for that I have to find actually locate search patterns in noisy text, and not just calculate their similarity scores with a bunch of text.
+But for that I have to actually locate search patterns in noisy text, and not just calculate their similarity scores against a bunch of text.

 ## The `regex` Python library